isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 ```

 </br>
-To avoid multicollinearity, variables that are highly correlated must be excluded from the multiple linear regression model.
+variables that are highly correlated must be excluded to ensure indepdence of predictor variables in the multiple linear regression model.
 Amongst the different measures of lung function, fev1 explains the most variance.
 Therefore it will be included in the final model.
 </br> </br>
 As CAT, SGRQ and copdseverity are all measures of COPD severity, only one of these will be included in the multiple linear regression model.